-(a) Exploration and evaluation properties
+(b) Exploration and evaluation properties

 The Company is currently in the exploration stage in respect of its exploration and evaluation properties.
 Exploration and evaluation expenditures include the costs of acquiring licenses, option payments, costs incurred to explore and evaluate properties, and the fair value, upon acquisition, of exploration and evaluation properties acquired in a business combination or a business combination accounted for as an asset acquisition.
-Exploration and evaluation expenditures are expensed in the period they are incurred.
-The Company capitalizes expenditures associated with the acquisition of exploration and evaluation assets through asset acquisition and the costs of significant property acquisitions to the extent that such costs can be directly attributed to an area of interest where it is considered likely that such costs will be recoverable by future exploitation or sale of the acquired property.
+The Company capitalizes expenditures associated with the acquisition of exploration and evaluation assets through asset acquisition and the costs of significant property acquisitions to the extent that such costs can be directly attributed to an area of interest where it is considered likely that such costs will be recoverable by future mining or sale of the acquired property.
 Development costs relating to specific exploration and evaluation properties are capitalized once management has made a development decision and as approved by the Board when technical feasibility and commercial viability is confirmed via NI 43-101 compliant report.
 From time to time, the Company may acquire or dispose of exploration and evaluation property interests pursuant to the terms of option agreements.
 Where such options are exercisable entirely at the discretion of the optionee, the related amounts are recorded in the period they are paid or received.
 The Company does not accrue costs to maintain mineral interests in good standing.
 Expenditure recoveries are recorded in the period that reasonable assurance of the receipt of such recovery is received.

-(b) Impairment of exploration and evaluation properties
+(c) Impairment of exploration and evaluation properties

 The carrying values of exploration and evaluation properties are reviewed at the end of each reporting period for indications of impairment.
 Exploration and evaluation properties are tested for impairment whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
 Should indications of impairment exist, the recoverable amount of the asset is estimated as the higher of fair value less selling costs and value-in-use.
 Fair value is estimated as the net amount that would be realized from the sale of the asset to a knowledgeable and willing arm's length party.
 Value-in-use is determined using estimated future cash flows, discounted using a pre-tax discount rate that reflects the time value of money and risks specific to the asset.
 If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount is reduced to the recoverable amount by an impairment charge that is recognized in profit or loss for the period.
 Where an impairment charge is subsequently reversed, the carrying amount of the asset is increased to the revised estimate of its recoverable amount, to a maximum of its original carrying value, with the reversal being recognized in profit or loss for the period.
+The Company recorded an impairment as at November 30,2024 related to the termination of its option agreement to acquire Thompson Lundmark Property (Note 18).